ostinelli/syn/README.md

 	Name = any()
 ```

-> The order of member pids in the returned array is not guaranteed to match the order of joins, nor to be the same in successive calls.
+> The order of member pids in the returned array is guaranteed to be the same on every node, however it is not guaranteed to match the order of joins.

 To know if a process is a member of a group: